yehdihouldanna/dhamet/Feautures_To_Add.md

-### The list of the features and functionnalities to add :

 *This is a non exhaustive list of features and functionnalities that will be added to the game. as we progress the need to add more elements to this list might raise up.*